 - Ecology refers to the relations of organisms to one another and to their physical surroundings.
 To me, the soul is the connection we have to all living things, the belief or understanding that our health is dependent on the health of the whole.

-Drawing the line between physiological, psychological, and ecological aspects of health is not very easy because functions overlap in many situations.
-More important than defining each piece, it is essential to consider all aspects for comprehensive care.
+Drawing the line between physiological, psychological, and ecological aspects of health is not always easy but more important than defining each piece, is to consider all aspects for comprehensive care.
 Whole health is influenced by the way in which we live our lives.